Emergency Plumber in Southlake, TX - 24/7 Burst Pipe & Water Damage Response

 Emergency Water Leak Detection and Shut-Off Procedures

 After 50 years in this business, we've seen technology transform emergency plumbing.
 Those thermal cameras we use?
 They're the same ones fire departments use, and they've saved countless Southlake homes from unnecessary demolition.
-Last month, we found a leak behind a $10,000 custom tile shower without removing a single tile.
+Last month, we found a water leak behind a $10,000 custom tile shower without removing a single tile.
 The homeowner nearly cried with relief.

 But here's the real secret - technology is only as good as the technician using it.
 We've trained our team on every type of pipe that exists in North Texas homes.
 Those orange rust stains on your ceiling?
 That's probably old galvanized pipe sweating.
 That warm spot on your floor that your dog loves?
 Could be a slab leak.
 The musty smell in your guest bathroom that won't go away?
 Hidden leak behind the vanity - we see it all the time.